 Writing - 25% - Final exam.
-This includes tasks ranging from translation of sentences or a short passage from English into Italian to more open tasks.
+This includes tasks ranging from translation of sentences or a short passage from English into Italian to more open tasks (1 hour Foundation / 1 hour 15 minutes Higher).

-For further information please contact Mrs Kingsley (Head of Italian)
+For further information please contact Mrs Birch (Acting Head of Italian)